Getting started

 )

-// define the command
+// rootCommand defines the CLI command

 type rootCommand struct {